 I am a Counselling Psychologist and Psychotherapist specialising in supporting mental health in sport.
 I work with sports people around issues that affect sports performance and emotional and mental well-being.

-Clients I have worked with come from a variety of sporting backgrounds including football, swimming, athletics, cycling, golf and MMA amongst others.
+Clients I have worked with come from a variety of sporting backgrounds including football, swimming, athletics, cycling, golf, tennis and MMA amongst others.

 I work with sports people on issues that are affecting their sports performance, everyday life or coping with retirement/transition from sport.
 For some clients the work is around sports related issues such as coping with pressure, managing anxiety, maintaining a commitment to training etc, but for others it can be things outside sport – such as relationship problems - which get in the way of giving your best in your sporting career.
 Often, it’s a combination of these things, and we can work on both sport specific issues and ‘life’ issues in parallel.

 Sessions take place online through video call, voice call, email or instant messaging.
 Wherever your training or competing takes you, we can continue to meet online.
 I’m also very happy to do face-to-face work where location and schedule permit.
 You can read articles here about common issues including retirement from sport, fear of success and coping when things go wrong.

 Issues I can help with: